codertyler/nesto-rest-api/README.md

 # Documentation

+## User login

+It's a fake user login and as long as the fields are filled, it will login to the main page.

 ## REST API

 The app calls data using Axios.
 Axios was selected due to its browser compatibality that runs beyond the fetch method.